Lights turned off

 Not in use?
 Turn off the juice!

-iSEE’s Illini Lights Out (ILO) program demonstrates the immense energy-saving impact of simply turning off lights when you leave a classroom, lab, or study space.
-Once a month on a Friday night, volunteers gather to form mini lights-out brigades and tour campus buildings recording how many lights are left on (and shutting off as many as they can, of course).
+iSEE’s Illini Lights Out (ILO) program demonstrates the immense energy-saving impact of simply turning off the lights when you leave a classroom, lab, or study space.
+On a few Friday nights each month, volunteers gather to form mini lights-out brigades and tour campus buildings recording how many lights are left on (and shutting off as many as they can, of course).

 Join our team!
 Volunteering takes about an hour and a half, and there are always snacks afterward!